 At Aberystwyth University we invite applicants to apply for University Accommodation when they are unconditional firm (UF) or conditional firm (CF) status.
 We will invite them by post and also by email, early spring of the year of entry, so ensure they check their e-mail regularly.

 Please note: an offer of accommodation will not be sent until they have an unconditional place to study at Aberystwyth University and they have confirmed it on UCAS as their firm choice, i.e Unconditional Firm Accepted.

 We can still guarantee University owned or managed accommodation providing they apply before 1st September in the year of entry and that they respond to the offer of accommodation by the deadline date detailed in the Accommodation Offer.
 Please note that a place is University owned or managed accommodation is guaranteed, but not a specific type of room or location.

-For more information, please see the clearing and adjustment webpage.
+For more information, please see the clearing webpage.

 What happens after applying for accommodation?

 After applying for accommodation, your child/ward needs to wait until they receive an offer of accommodation.
 Please note: offers are only sent to students who have chosen Aberystwyth University as their firm choice and have an unconditional offer (a conditional offer will become unconditional when they’ve met their offer requirements).